 In an entry header (i.e. title, description, register description or start comment), the #PC macro expands to the address of the first instruction in the entry.
 In a mid-block comment, the #PC macro expands to the address of the following instruction.
 In an instruction-level comment, the #PC macro expands to the address of the instruction.
-In a block end comment, the #PC macro expands to the address of the instruction.
-In a block end comment, the #PC macro expands to the address of the instruction.
+In a block end comment, the #PC macro expands to the address of the last instruction in the entry.